DFE-Digital/ghbs-auto/README.md

-# GHBS Ruby Selenium Cucumber Capybara Automation Framework
+# GHBS Automation

-An automation framework built using Ruby, Cucumber (BDD), Capybara, and Selenium WebDriver.
+This project is designed to provide test coverage across multiple areas of the GHBS programme, including CMS, Energy, and GHBS Fabs.

-This project is a refined proof-of-concept for automating UI tests for the "Get Help Buying for Schools" (GHBS) platform.
+The goal is to run the tests nightly, delivering regular feedback to the development team on the health of the development and staging environments which will include validation of the latest / upcoming features.

 ---